-Since the RMT membership includes or represents all of the jurisdictional agencies and most concerned stakeholders for the Yuba River below Englebright Dam, it is anticipated that the RMT's technical analysis of water temperature requirements the Yuba River below Englebright Dam will be sufficient for use by relicensing stakeholders, resource agencies, and YCWA for assessment of temperature impacts for the Lower Yuba River.
+The RMT is comprised of representatives of NMFS, USFWS, CDFG, DWR, YCWA, PG&E and NGOs.
+Because the RMT membership includes or represents all of the jurisdictional agencies and most concerned stakeholders for the Yuba River below Englebright Dam, it is anticipated that the RMT's technical analysis of water temperature conditions in the Yuba River below Englebright Dam will be sufficient for use by relicensing stakeholders, resource agencies, and YCWA for assessment of potential water temperature impacts in the Lower Yuba River.